A study found that African American women are 3 times more likely than white or Hispanic women to be diagnosed with triple-negative breast cancer.

 Triple-negative breast cancers are usually more aggressive, harder to treat, and more likely to come back (recur) than cancers that are hormone-receptor-positive or HER2-positive.
-Triple-negative breast cancers don't usually respond to hormonal therapy medicines or the targeted therapies Herceptin (chemical name: trastuzumab) and Tykerb (chemical name: lapatinib).
+Triple-negative breast cancers don't respond to hormonal therapy medicines or anti-HER2 medicines.

 Researchers looked at the medical records of 415 women of various races who had been diagnosed with breast cancer and noted certain characteristics of each cancer:

 - 11% to 13% of the breast cancers diagnosed in non-African American women were triple-negative; most of these women were white or Hispanic

 - 30% of the breast cancers diagnosed in African American women were triple-negative

 The differences in cancer characteristics weren't due to age or weight, both of which can affect hormone receptor and HER2 status.
 So, it's likely that genetic factors may be responsible for the higher incidence of triple-negative breast cancer in African American women.